Find the Right Networking Events For You

 One of my favorite ways to network is through informational interviews.
 Informational interviews are short, one-on-one conversations between you and a professional working in your field of interest.
 When you invite someone to have an informational interview, you get to have a deeper conversation about your career interests and collect insider information.
 And yes, you should buy their coffee.

-As you can see, networking comes in many different shapes and sizes, with numerous formats to choose from.
+As you can see, networking comes in many different shapes and sizes, with numerous formats from which to choose.
 All in all, networking is just about connecting with others in your professional space.
 It’s about building the village that will strengthen and support your career as you move forward!
 And don’t forget: you’ll find more success, enjoyment, and connection in networking when you seek out the opportunities that align with your personality and your current career goal.
 Happy networking!